lankyghana/Cohort-Enrollment-System-CES-/docs/ARCHITECTURE.md

 ## Overview

-The Cohort Enrollment Platform is built using a modern serverless architecture with React on the frontend and Supabase as the backend-as-a-service platform.
+The Cohort Enrollment Platform is built with a modern architecture using React on the frontend and Laravel as the backend API.

 ## System Architecture